Marasia's flag

 During those years Marasia expanded its activities opening regular lines between Europa and West Coast South America, West and East Africa, Asia and Australia.

-On 1978 y 1979 were built "Maresme" and "Emporda", the only new vessels ordered by the company.
-These two ships remained in the comapany till the end of its activities.
+On 1978 y 1979 were built Maresme and Emporda, the only new vessels ordered by the company.
+These two ships remained in the company till the end of its activities.

 On the '70s the most of the shares were bought by Banca Catalana.
 When this bank had financial problems, which lead to the intervention of Banco de España and later to its purchasing by Banco Vizcaya, the Naviera Marasia was taken over by Fondo de Garantía de Depósitos.
 On the first quarter of 1987 Marasia was sold to Naviera García Miñaur, but after that its life was very short.